peteroupc/CBOR/README.md

 Release Notes
 -----------

+In version 2.3:

+- The C# version of the library now also targets "dotnet", which should make it compatible with platform .NET runtime environments such as the upcoming cross-platform "coreclr" runtime.
+- Added GetUtf8Bytes overload to DataUtilities
+- Fixed line break bug when setting lenientLineBreaks to true in the PeterO.Cbor.DataUtilities.WriteUtf8 method
+- In BigInteger, fixed divideAndRemainder method, added certain methods and made other methods obsolete
+- Many additions to the documentation
+- Other bug fixes

 In version 2.2:
 - Portable Class Library compatibility expanded
 - Add option to always use definite length string encoding when generating CBOR objects